 In various Desserts like ice cream, yoghurt, pudding or dessert creams, vanilla is now indispensable.
-It is often also Chocolate and cocoa products added to make the taste rounder.
-But chefs have also discovered vanilla for other dishes such as Meat and fish dishes or vinegar.
+It is often also Chocolate and cocoa products added to make the taste more rounded.
+However, chefs have discovered this spice for other dishes such as.
+Meat and fish dishes or vinegar.

 - Queen of spices